- Top 5 Compound Bows of 2017 Comparison Chart

 Elements of a Compound Bow

 As mentioned above, compound bows rely on a pulley cam system (cams sometimes are referred to as eccentrics).
 There are four different pulley cam systems in modern compounds: Single, Twin, Hybrid, and Binary.
 A single cam bow has one harness that pulls the limb tips in the same direction.
 Twin or two cam bows, however, have two harnesses that have the same function.
 Hybrid cams have two asymmetrical elliptical cams and they are interconnected to function together.
 Binary cams feature a free-floating system, which is essentially a self-correcting system that eliminates synchronization or timing issues for shooters.
 There are fans of all types of systems who claim that their preferred cam system is the best.
 In our view, essentially it all boils down to personal preferences.
-Additionally, you can add compound bow sights and other accessories to improve the performance of the bow.
+Additionally, you can add compound bow sights, arrow rests, and other accessories to improve the performance of the bow.
 Lastly, you need to pick a good release for proper shooting with a compound.